Percy Gratwick: Early life

-Gratwick was born in Katanning, Western Australia on 19 October 1902, the fifth son of the local postmaster.
-Leaving school at the age of 16, he took up various jobs which included a period as a messenger at Parliament House.
-Later he worked as a blacksmith, a drover and a prospector.
+Gratwick was born in Katanning, Western Australia, on 19 October 1902, the fifth son of the local postmaster.
+Leaving school at 16, he took up various jobs, including a period as a messenger at Parliament House.
+Later, he worked as a blacksmith, a drover and a prospector.

 Second World War

-Upon the outbreak of the Second World War, Gratwick attempted to join the Second Australian Imperial Force (AIF).
+Gratwick sought to join the Second Australian Imperial Force (AIF) after the outbreak of the Second World War.
 However, issues with his nose, which had been broken years earlier, led to the rejection of his application.
 In late 1940, after expensive medical treatment on his nose, he attempted to enlist again, this time successfully.

-Following completion of his training in July 1941, Gratwick embarked for Libya, where he was assigned to the 2/48th Battalion (a South Australian unit) with the rank of private.
+Following completing his training in July 1941, Gratwick embarked on a trip to Libya, where he was assigned to the 2/48th Battalion (a South Australian unit) with the rank of private.
 The battalion was among the defenders of Tobruk but was transferred to Palestine in October 1941.
 By June 1942, the battalion was in Egypt.

-On the night of 25/26 October 1942 during the Second Battle of El Alamein, Egypt, the platoon to which Gratwick belonged suffered considerable casualties attacking Trig 29, including the platoon commander and sergeant.
-Gratwick, realising the seriousness of the situation, charged a German machine-gun position by himself, and killed the crew with hand grenades.
+On the night of 25/26 October 1942, during the Second Battle of El Alamein, Egypt, the platoon to which Gratwick belonged suffered considerable casualties attacking Trig 29, including the platoon commander and sergeant.
+Gratwick, realising the seriousness of the situation, charged a German machine-gun position by himself and killed the crew with hand grenades.
 He also killed a mortar crew.
-Under heavy machine-gun fire Gratwick then charged a second post, using his rifle and bayonet.
-In inflicting further casualties he was killed by machine-gun fire, but his brave and determined action, for which he would be awarded a posthumous Victoria Cross, enabled his company to capture the final objective.
+Under heavy machine-gun fire, Gratwick then charged a second post, using his rifle and bayonet.
+In inflicting further casualties, he was killed by machine-gun fire.
+Still, his brave and determined action, for which he would be awarded a posthumous Victoria Cross, enabled his company to capture the final objective.

 Gratwick is buried in El Alamein Commonwealth cemetery, and his Victoria Cross is displayed at the Army Museum of Western Australia in Fremantle, Western Australia.
-In Port Hedland, Western Australia, Gratwick Street, the Gratwick Aquatic Centre and the town theatre and community hall are all named in his honour.
+In Port Hedland, Western Australia, Gratwick Street, the Gratwick Aquatic Centre, the town theatre and the community hall are all named in his honour.